In this guide I want to outline the best campervan solar panels for your van build or conversion in 2021.

 The Best Flexible Campervan Solar Panel

-MiPV SuperFLEX 170W – use these if you have a healthy budget
+MiPV SuperFLEX 170W – use these solar panels for a more streamlined van

 This flexible solar panel is the absolute best choice solar panel for your campervan.
 If money was no object I would fit this to my van.